streetwriters/notesnook/README.md

 3. [Twitter](https://twitter.com/notesnook)
 4. [Create an issue](https://github.com/streetwriters/notesnook/issues/new)

-We take all queries, issues, bug reports that you might have.
+We take all queries, issues and bug reports that you might have.
 Feel free to ask.

 ## 🛣️ Roadmap